dotnet/docs/docs/framework/windows-workflow-foundation/conceptual-overview.md

  Describes the foundation that enables users to create system or human workflows in their applications written for [!INCLUDE[wv](../../../includes/wv-md.md)], [!INCLUDE[wxp](../../../includes/wxp-md.md)], [!INCLUDE[ws2003](../../../includes/ws2003-md.md)], and [!INCLUDE[lserver](../../../includes/lserver-md.md)] operating systems.

  [Fundamental Windows Workflow Concepts](../../../docs/framework/windows-workflow-foundation/fundamental-concepts.md)
- Describes fundamental concepts used in [!INCLUDE[wf2](../../../includes/wf2-md.md)] development that may be new to some developers.
+ Describes fundamental concepts used in Windows Workflow Foundation development that may be new to some developers.

  [Windows Workflow Architecture](../../../docs/framework/windows-workflow-foundation/architecture.md)
- Describes components used in [!INCLUDE[wf2](../../../includes/wf2-md.md)] development.
+ Describes components used in Windows Workflow Foundation development.